Skip to content

 College Crest

-Information for applicants applying in 2024 for entry in October 2025 or deferred entry in October 2026
+Information for applicants applying in 2025 for entry in October 2026 or deferred entry in October 2027

 Information for applicants selected for interview in Cambridge in December

 Please ensure that you allow ample time for your journey to the College and that you leave plenty of time to register for your first appointment.
-If you experience any difficulties on the day, please contact Stacey Smith immediately on 01223 338422 or telephone the Porters’ Lodge on 01223 338400.
+If you experience any difficulties on the day, please contact the Admissions Office immediately on 01223 338422 or telephone the Porters’ Lodge on 01223 338400.
 You do not need to attend anything other than the appointments that are listed in your personal interview schedule.
 You are free to leave the College as soon as your last appointment has finished.

 There is no particular dress code for interviews at Trinity.
 You are encouraged to dress comfortably.
 Some applicants come in jeans and a jumper, some prefer a suit.
 We are interested in your academic potential only.